 - store the subscription.

 If the NWDAF created an "Individual NWDAF Event Subscription" resource, the NWDAF shall respond with "201 Created" status code with the message body containing a representation of the created subscription, as shown in figure 4.2.2.2.2-1, step 2.
 If not all the requested analytics events in the subscription are accepted, then the NWDAF may include the "failEventReports" attribute indicating the event(s) for which the subscription failed and the associated reason(s).
 The NWDAF shall include a Location HTTP header field.
-The Location header field shall contain the URI of the created subscription i.e. "{apiRoot}/nnwdaf-eventssubscription/v1/subscriptions/{subscriptionId}".
+The Location header field shall contain the URI of the created subscription i.e. "{apiRoot}/nnwdaf-eventssubscription/<apiVersion>/subscriptions/{subscriptionId}".
 If the immediate reporting indication in the "immRep" attribute within the "evtReq" attribute sets to true in the event subscription, the NWDAF shall include the reports of the events subscribed, if available, in the HTTP POST response.

 *** Next Change ***